 There is no reason your hiring process can’t be fun.
 In fact, while that’s not the word most hiring and HR professionals use to describe their hiring strategy, it should be an underlying goal if you want to draw in top talent.
-There are few factors that contribute to a hiring experience that’s not particularly enjoyable.
+There are a few factors that contribute to a hiring experience that are not particularly enjoyable.

 - Long commutes

 - Too many interviews

 - Lack of timely feedback

 Using a dedicated video interview platform solves many of these problems for candidates.
 For one, commutes are cut out for early screening interviews.
 You can invite talent to submit one-way video interviews and even follow up with live video interviews in the initial stages of the interview process.
 There’s no need to travel for in-person interviews until final decisions need to be made.

 Video interviews are easy to record and submit.
 And with the use of interview scheduling tools, your team can connect and review interviews at their convenience, keeping the process moving along smoothly.
 This means your team can collaborate and provide timely feedback to candidates as well, improving the candidate experience.

 Even better, video interview platforms are useful beyond hiring to keep your HR and hiring team working together effectively as you balance managing your workforce and meet hiring needs.